justarandomgeek/vscode-factoriomod-debug/README.md

 # Help, it broke!

-If the plugin is causing the language server to report syntax errors when there really aren't any and you need a temporary "solution" before reporting the issue and waiting for a fix simply put `--##` at the very very start of the file. **This method of telling the plugin to ignore a file might be changed in the near future.
+If the plugin is causing the language server to report syntax errors when there really aren't any and you need a temporary "solution" before reporting the issue and waiting for a fix simply put `--##` at the very very start of the file. **This method of telling the plugin to ignore a file might be changed in the future.
 This process has not been thought all the way through**.

 # Features